qkzk/fm/development.md

 ## TODO

 - [ ] FIX: tab.selected() should return Option<&FileInfo>
-- [ ] FIX: search can only find the first match
 - [ ] use widget for every drawable element.
 First line should be a collection of widget which are drawned
 - [ ] while second window is opened, if the selection is below half screen, it's not shown anymore.
       Scroll to second element if needed